codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Margin-or-padding---4954.md

 ![](.guides/img/one-transparent.png)

 In this case there is no border or background color and the end result is, visually, the same.
 In this case it's up to you to choose the option that makes the most sense.
-Do you want your content box to be bigger, in this case add some padding, if you want to add space around your box then add margins.
+Do you want your content box to be bigger?
+If so then add some padding.
+If you want to add space around your box then add margins.

-Well this is not entirelly true as there is a still a small difference between both.
+Well this is not entirely true as there is a still a small difference between both.
 In order to see it, let's add more paragraphs in our example :

 ![](.guides/img/multi-transparent.png)